The United Nations' Summit of the Future is being held on 22-23 September 2024.

 What is the UN's Summit of the Future?

-The Summit of the Future: Multilateral Solutions for a Better Tomorrow was first proposed by UN Secretary-General António Guterres in his Our Common Agenda report in September 2021.
-The report was his response to a call from Member States for ideas on how better to respond to current and future challenges.
+The Summit of the Future: Multilateral Solutions for a Better Tomorrow was first proposed by the UN Secretary-General in his Our Common Agenda report in September 2021.
+The report was his response to a call from Member States for ideas on how better to address current and future challenges.

-It will be held in September 2024 and is billed by Guterres as a “once-in-a-generation opportunity to reinvigorate global action, recommit to fundamental principles, and further develop the frameworks of multilateralism so they are fit for the future”.
+Billed by Guterres as a “once-in-a-generation opportunity to reinvigorate global action, recommit to fundamental principles, and further develop the frameworks of multilateralism so they are fit for the future”, the Summit consisted of dialogues and plenary meetings and the adoption of the Pact.

 Why does it matter?